-The HAP contract represents a written agreement between COC and the owner of the dwelling unit occupied by a HCV assisted family.
-The contract spells out the owner's responsibilities under the program, as well as COC's obligations.
-Under the HAP contract, COC agrees to make housing assistance payments to the owner on behalf of the family approved by COC to occupy the unit.
+The HAP contract (Form HUD-52641) represents a written agreement between the PHA and the owner of the dwelling unit occupied by a HCV assisted family.
+The contract spells out the owner's responsibilities under the program, as well as the PHA's obligations.
+Under the HAP contract, the PHA agrees to make housing assistance payments to the owner on behalf of the family approved by the PHA to occupy the unit.

 The HAP contract is used for all HCV tenant-based program tenancies except for assistance under the Section 8 homeownership program, and assistance to families that own a manufactured home and use their assistance to lease the space for the manufactured home.
-See chapter 15 for a discussion of any special housing types included in COC's HCV program.
+See chapter 15 for a discussion of any special housing types included in the PHA's HCV program.

-When COC has determined that the unit meets program requirements and the tenancy is approvable, COC and owner must execute the HAP contract.
+When the PHA has determined that the unit meets program requirements and the tenancy is approvable, the PHA and owner must execute the HAP contract.
 See chapter 9 for a discussion of the leasing process, including provisions for execution of the HAP contract.